CLOBr Logo

 CharacteristicTrading Implication

-CompositionStablecoin-backed walls are more reliable than volatile token walls
+CompositionStablecoin-backed walls hold better than volatile token walls

-ClusteringMultiple walls at similar levels create stronger zones of support
+ClusteringMultiple walls at similar levels stack into a stronger support zone

 1. Identify a token with a significant buy wall within 5-10% below current price